ramees-kr/packet-guide.com/projects/19_terraform_module_library/README.md

 In this project you will:

-- Write parameterized modules for DNS, Kubernetes application deployments, Ingress resources, cert-manager issuers, and more
+- Write parameterized modules for DNS, Kubernetes deployments, Ingress resources, cert-manager issuers, and more
 - Document module usage via README files and examples
 - Enforce input validation and output consistency
 - Test module behavior using `terraform plan` and (optionally) CI checks

-You'll extend the “packet-guide-terraform-library”—usable for personal projects and real deployments, covering both traditional infrastructure and Kubernetes configurations.
+You'll extend the “packet-guide-terraform-library”—usable for personal projects and real deployments, covering both traditional infra and Kubernetes configurations.

 ---